 These days students encounter group projects quite early on in their academic life because it is widely recognised as the ideal activity to develop vital skills for future employment.
 It also means that there is 99.9% chance that their first experience of working in a team will 'suck' (read as 'have a dreadful experience'), which explain the negative feelings surrounding this activity.
 Furthermore, with their grades at risk some may see this exercise as a threat to their otherwise perfect school record.
 (Not having full control over what we are judged for just isn’t a good feeling.)

-I sympathize with these negative feelings and presumptions which cloud one’s mind once group assignments are set.
-However, I cannot recall a single group project (and believe me I did quite a few) that would leave me feeling completely disappointed.
-It always works out - somehow... even if there are only two or just one participating members (going solo anyone?), even if there are a lot of heated discussions (which might hurt at a personal level), even if the grade is not what you have hoped for (usually there is not a lot of weight to group project grades anyway).
+I sympathize with these negative feelings and presumptions, which can cloud one’s mind once group assignments are set.
+However, I cannot recall a single group project (and believe me, I did quite a few) that would leave me feeling completely disappointed.
+It always works out - somehow...
+Even if there are only two or zero participating members (going solo anyone?), even if there is a lot of heated discussions (which might hurt at a personal level), even if the grade is not what you were hoping for (usually there is not a lot of weight to group project grades anyway), it still works itself out.
 All I have ever taken away from working in a team is loads of experience and a better understanding of myself and how I behave in a team setting.

 Well, well, well,… Now, that we have the formalities out of the way let’s jump into our actual brief, shall we?